Back at work, British PM Johnson faces lockdown Catch-22

 His inbox is full to bursting.
 His government, his party and his scientific advisers are divided over how and when the world’s fifth largest economy should start to get back to work, albeit in a limited form.

-The United Kingdom is on course to be among the worst hit European states with more than 20,732 hospital deaths reported as of Saturday.
+The United Kingdom is on course to be among the worst - if not the worst - hit European state with more than 20,732 hospital deaths reported as of Saturday.

 But the most stringent lockdown in peacetime history has left the economy facing possibly the deepest recession in three centuries and the biggest debt splurge since World War Two.